Royal Wessex Yeomanry: Organisation

 Under the Future Soldier Programme, C and Y Squadrons amalgamated into a single C Squadron.

 Unusually, B Squadron is the senior of the regiment's four squadrons.
 This is because the Royal Wiltshire Yeomanry is the senior Yeomanry regiment in the Yeomanry Order of Precedence, having been raised in 1794.
 It is not designated as A Squadron (which would be the usual practice) because there was already a Royal Wiltshire Yeomanry squadron in the Royal Yeomanry with which it could be confused.
 In summer 2014, this Royal Wiltshire Yeomanry Squadron joined the Royal Wessex Yeomanry, becoming Y Squadron.

-The Earl of Wessex is the Royal Honorary Colonel of the Royal Wessex Yeomanry.
+The Duke of Edinburgh is the Royal Honorary Colonel of the Royal Wessex Yeomanry.